bolt/docs/source/internals/task-scheduler.md

 The format should look something like:

 ```
-\# min hour day month weekday command
+# min hour day month weekday command
 0   */1    *    *    *       /var/www/my_site/app/nut cron
 ```

 Where you change `/var/www/my_site` to be the correct path to your Bolt installation.

 Then in config.yml you need to set the 'cron_hour' parameter.
-The paramter takes an integer between 0 and 23, representitive of the hour of the day you with daily, weekly, monthly and yearly tasks to execute which by default is set to 03:00 am.
+The paramter takes an integer between 0 and 23, representitive of the hour of the day you want the daily, weekly, monthly and yearly tasks to execute at.
+By default is set to 03:00 am.

 ```
 cron_hour: 3